LouisBarranqueiro/hexo-theme-tranquilpeak/.github/ISSUE_TEMPLATE/feature-request---improvement.md

 ### Additional information
-- [ ] I can and want to implement this feature/improvement <!-- Check this box if you can work on it and create a pull request -->
+- [ ] I can implement this feature / improvement <!-- Check this box if you can work on it and create a pull request -->